Sam Witwer: Star Wars

 Witwer attended The Clone Wars season 5 Red Carpet Premiere in Orlando, Florida on August 24, 2012, during Celebration VI along with some of his co-stars Matt Lanter, James Arnold Taylor, Dee Bradley Baker, Tom Kane, Daniel Logan, Stephen Stanton and Ashley Eckstein, as well as Supervising Director Dave Filoni.
 During Celebration VI, he also had his own panel called: Sam Witwer "The Maul Within" on August 26, 2012.
 In 2013, he attended for the first time the annual event, Star Wars Weekends at Disney's Hollywood Studios in Orlando, Florida for a three-day weekend and fans praised him for his roles in The Force Unleashed games and on The Clone Wars.
 During the live show "Behind the Force", Sam showed his acting skills by saying one or two lines of the characters that he's played in the Star Wars universe.

 Witwer has also voiced an alien as well as a First Order stormtrooper during the siege of Maz Kanata's palace in Star Wars: The Force Awakens.

 In 2018, Witwer reprised his portrayal as Maul and performed the voice acting role for the character in Solo: A Star Wars Story, marking the sixth project for which Witwer voices Maul, and the first live-action performance.

 In 2020, Witwer was cast as an unidentified dark side character in the StarWarsKids.com and YouTube game show Star Wars: Jedi Temple Challenge, which premiered on June 3, 2020.

+In 2026, Witwer returned to voice Maul as the lead role in the Disney+ show, Star Wars: Maul – Shadow Lord.

 Star Trek

 In 2024, Witwer appeared in the Star Trek concept video "765874 – Unification", where he played the role of James T. Kirk along with William Shatner.
 The role involved the use of "digital prosthetic" technology, where Shatner's facial features were overlaid onto Witwer's, as Witwer portrayed Kirk in three different timelines.
-Discovering Shatner's lack of "inner monologue", as the actor has described in an autobiography, greatly informed Witwer's performance.
-Not only in words, he said, but in action and presence.
+Discovering Shatner's lack of "inner monologue", as the actor has described in an autobiography, greatly informed Witwer's performance, not only in words, he said, but in action and presence.
 Witwer made the discovery when he viewed his performance in one take and was unhappy with how "un-Kirklike" it seemed.
 "Shatner would never passively walk into a scene," Witwer said in an interview.
 "He leads us into a scene.
 He takes the audience with him and they go on a story."
 With that, Witwer adjusted his performance and was much happier with it.